tfredrich/RestApiTutorial.com/content/advanced/_index.md

 weight = 10
 +++

-### Chapter 2
+### Part 2

 # The Seven Pillars of API Design
-We Begin Our Journey in Designing Exquisite RESTful APIs.
+Stay Tuned as We Begin Our Journey in Designing Exquisite RESTful APIs.